ycpcs/cs335-spring2022/syllabus/index.md

 Posting and submission of assignments and labs
 -----------------

 Assignments and labs will be posted on the course web page,  [https://ycpcs.github.io/cs335-spring2022](<https://ycpcs.github.io/cs335-spring2022>).
 Assignments and labs will be submitted using the server <a href="https://cs.ycp.edu/marmoset/">https://cs.ycp.edu/marmoset/</a>.
-You will receive an email containing the username and password you will use for this server.</p>
+You will receive an email containing the username and password you will use for this server.

 Quizzes
 -----------------